 As payments are made on the lease, the liability amount is reduced and interest expenses are recognized.
-The asset is amortized over the length of the lease term or over the life of the asset (whichever is shorter), unless the lease contains a purchase option that the lessee has determined is reasonably certain to be exercised, in which case, the lease asset should be amortized over the useful life of the underlying asset.
+The asset is amortized over the length of the lease term or over the life of the asset (whichever is shorter).

 Lease accounting for lessors